ScorpioGameKing/Lunacid-Poptracker/README.md

 - [Lunacid AP Randomizer](https://github.com/Witchybun/LunacidAPClient/releases)

 ## Install & Setup

+## Automatic Install
+A quick way to install poptracker packs is to simply drag and drop the zip folder into the Poptracker window.
+It will prompt you if you want to install the pack and you just click "Yes".
+If there's any issues with this then please refer to the Manual Install guide below.

+### Manual Install
 If you just intend to just use the tracker and not set up the randomizer the process will be quick and simple.
 - Start off by downloading Poptracker and the latest version of this pack.
 - Once you've downloaded both, extract Poptracker somewhere you can easily access and find the folder "packs" inside.